Rohit111888/expense-tracker-api/README.md

 ---

-## AWS Lambda + S3
+## AWS Lambda + Amazon S3

-An AWS Lambda function is included to demonstrate interaction with Amazon S3.
+This project includes an AWS Lambda function that demonstrates interaction with Amazon S3.

 Functionality:

-- Connects to an S3 bucket
+* Connects to an S3 bucket
-- Reads a text file
+* Reads a text file
-- Returns its contents as a JSON response
+* Returns the file contents as a JSON response

-Example response:
+Example:

 ```json
 {